sderosiaux/kafka-streams-consumer-offsets-to-json/README.md

 # Use case

-Read the famous internal topic `__consumer_offsets` with any projects that can only read JSON topics.
+Read the famous internal topic `__consumer_offsets` with any projects that can only read JSON topics, such as timeseries databases, to enable some monitoring and alerting.

 # How to run it